DevOps Culture in 2023: A Huge Step for Mankind

 - Splitting the software into microservices, to turn a solid structure needing massive upgrades into a group of separate projects that can be updated independently of each other and require a much smaller team for effective development.

-- Adhering to an “infrastructure as code” mantra, so that developers think strategically and build the software in a way ensuring the best performance on the infrastructure they have to maintain themselves.
-Ops engineers, on the other hand, participate in the full cycle of software development, building, testing and deployment, not only infrastructure maintenance.
+- Adhering to a “you build it — you run it” principle, so that developers think strategically and build the software in a way ensuring the best performance on the infrastructure they have to maintain themselves.
+Ops engineers are not limited to the infrastructure maintenance and participate in the full cycle of software development, building, testing, and deployment.

 The path to DevOps culture in enterprise business